top of page

 LIGHTING

-LED lighting efficiency is advancing rapidly, which can be challenging when predicting energy savings and specifying upgrades.
-This tech tip is intended to help energy auditors avoid insufficient light...
+This tech tip is intended to help energy auditors avoid insufficient lighting in spaces.

 Stairwell lighting offers opportunities for significant energy savings.
 Many stairwells have more illumination than is required for safety.
 Furthermore, many stairwells are illuminated continuously...